codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 	Captured server response headers

-9. Converted The Date Header to UNIX timestamp: `1753277901` to confirm my suspicion about the
+9. Converted The Date Header to UNIX timestamp: `1753277901` to confirm my suspicion about token generation `md5(username + timestamp)`

 10. Then I tested: